 and I again, this time it's March 2015.
 The event was the

 Discon '70 disco I organised for Con 70.

-One of the best things about running these events is seeing how everyone is keen to dress up for the occasion, so when Geoffro turned up looking like this, I just cracked up big time.
+One of the best things about running these events is seeing how everyone is keen to dress up for the occasion, so when Geoffro turned up as Magnum PI, I just cracked up big time.

 Considering he and I had been doing silly dress up gags since at least 1989, this was another fine pic to add to that long list.

-Oh and in case you're wondering the clothes weren't mine, yes I hired them.
+Oh and in case you're wondering my clothes weren't mine, I hired them.

 and I enjoying our own selfie moment.
 Considering I was

 holding an actual camera - not a phone - the pic turned

 out pretty good, especially as it highlights our receding

 The event was the AMC Expo in 2015 where Star Walking had a dealers table promoting our special Force Awakens premiere screening.
 Even though I was only there for a day, it was really successful for us and it was also the first time in a long while I enjoyed being on the club table, mainly because Star Wars was starting to become popular again.